obenchekroun/hadistory/README.md

   - The OpenAI version works really well on RPi Zero 2W with a nice form factor.
 Adding an UPS makes it a good travelling companion, especially with pre-savec stories in case of no internet connection
 - [Inky Impression 5.7"](https://shop.pimoroni.com/products/inky-impression-5-7) or [Waveshare 7 color 5.65"](https://www.waveshare.com/5.65inch-e-paper-module-f.htm).
 Code can be modified to support other resolutions.
 - SD Card.
 32GB is probably the minimum.
 Use a bigger one to support experimenting with multiple models and installing desktop components if desired.
-- 2 buttons, 1 switch, 1 LED and a 220 Ohms resistors
+- 3 buttons, 1 LED and a 220 Ohms resistors
+  - the project makes use of the InkyImpression buttons embedded in the display (pre-configured pins for buttons are those of the InkyImpression screen)

 ## Use
 Execute main.py: `python3 hadistory.py`, or enable autostart of the project.